 1. Offer Complimentary Beverages

 Salons usually offer water to clients, but you can go the extra mile and provide a selection of beverages your customers will love.
-Keep your salon stocked with drinks like coffee, juice, tea, or soda.
+Keep your beauty and hair salon stocked with drinks like coffee, juice, tea, or soda.
 You can even offer ‘mock-tails’ on weekends or specialty drinks during the holidays, such as hot chocolate on Christmas or pumpkin lattes on Thanksgiving.

 2. Curate a Special Scent for Your Salon

 Peppermint, rosemary, lemon, and lavender are just some of the scents that are proven to boost mood and productivity.
-But keep in mind that the last thing you want to do is to overdo the scent.
+But keep in mind that the last thing you want to do is overdo the scent.
 You can use candles, diffuse, and essential oils to infuse the scent throughout your salon or spa.